Frequently Asked Questions

 2) Are there any parks or common areas within the subdivision?

-The Fairways West subdivision has eight designated common areas, which are maintained by the Association.
+The Fairways West subdivision has approximately 45 acres of common areas comprised of eight designated parks maintained by the Association.
 They include:

 Brookmill Park: Bordering streets are to the North: Torrington North, South: Glengarry, East: Torrington West and West: Beck.
 20.20 acres with a flow through detention pond and part wooded.